Graphical functions and single-valued multiple polylogarithms: Introduction

+It will be shown in \S \ref{completion} that a permutation of the four labels $0,1,z,\infty$ induces a M{\"o}bius transformation of the argument $z$.
+Concretely, double transpositions of labels leave the argument $z$ invariant while a permutation $\phi$ of $\{0,1,\infty\}$ acts on $z$.
+For a graph $\Gamma(a,b,c,d)$ with external labels $a,b,c,d\in\{0,1,z,\infty\}$ we have

-where we indicate the action of the $\sS_3$ by transforming the label $z$.
-The action on $z$ is such that it fixes the cross-ratio of the four labels.
-It maps $\sB$ into $\sB$ and $\sB^0$ into $\sB^0$ so that the class of graphical functions that is expressible in terms of SVMPs in the sense of (\ref{fGinA}) is invariant under the permutation of external labels.
+where we indicate the action of $\phi(z)\in\{z,1-z,\frac{z-1}{z},\frac{z}{z-1},\frac{1}{1-z},\frac{1}{z}\}$ on the argument $z$ by transforming the label $z$.
+In total we obtain a 24-fold permutation symmetry which stabilizes the cross-ratio of the four labels.
+The transformation $\phi$ maps $\sB$ into $\sB$ and $\sB^0$ into $\sB^0$ so that the class of graphical functions that is expressible in terms of SVMPs in the sense of (\ref{fGinA}) is invariant under the permutation of external labels.